Croydon Cricket Club

-The original Croydon Cricket Club, based at Croydon (then part of Surrey), was prominent in the 18th century and played most of its matches at Duppas Hill.
-The earliest record of the club is in the 1707 season when it played two major matches against London.
+The original Croydon Cricket Club, based at Croydon (then part of Surrey), was prominent in the 18th century, and played most of its matches at Duppas Hill.

+History

+The earliest record of the club is in the 1707 season when it played two matches against London.
 Croydon had a very strong team in the 1731 season, beating London four times.

-Croydon continued to be prominent through the 1730s but was less so in the 1740s and the club was barely mentioned again after that except in a few minor matches.
-It is believed to have disbanded in the later part of the 18th century and there is no modern equivalent.
+The team continued to be prominent through the 1730s, but was less so in the 1740s, and the club was barely mentioned again after that except in a few minor matches.
+It is believed to have disbanded in the later part of the 18th century.

+Modern club

-In 2018, A club previously named Croydon Cricket Club of India (CCCI) got re-branded to Croydon Cricket Club (CCC) aiming to unite cricket played in across Croydon.
+In 2018, a club that was previously named Croydon Cricket Club of India (CCCI) was re-branded as Croydon Cricket Club (CCC), with the aim of uniting cricket played in Croydon.
 It is not affiliated to the original Croydon Cricket Club.

-The club home ground is Croygas which is located in Mollison Drive, Wallington.
+Its home ground is Croygas which is located in Mollison Drive, Wallington.
+The club participates in the Surrey Cricket League (SCL), and the Fullers Brewery Surrey County League (FBSCL).

-Club has five senior cricket teams, four playing on Saturday and one on Sunday and a junior section.

-The club participates in the following leagues in Surrey :